Quark-hadron phase transition in a chameleon Brans-Dicke model of brane gravity: Conclusion

-In this paper, we have studied the quark-hadron phase transition in a chameleon Brans-Dicke brane cosmological model.
-We investigated the evolution of the physical quantities relevant to the physical description of the early times such as; the energy density, temperature and scale factor, before, during, and after the phase transition.
-We found that for different values of $n < 0.015 $ and $100\leqslant\omega \leqslant10^6$ phase transition occur and with increasing time the effective temperature of the quark-gluon plasma and the hadronic fluid will be decrease.
-We plot the effective temperature and scale factor of universe on the different stage of phase transition for various values of $\omega$ and $n$.
-All of our plots, show that the effective temperature and the FLRW scale factor decrease and increase respectively by possing time.
-We then compared our results with the results presented in \cite{15, 16, 17}.
-In \cite{15} the authors studied quark– hadron phase transition in a Randall–Sundrum brane model and showed that for different values of the barne tension $\omega$ and $\lambda$, phase transition occurs about at $10^{-6}$s after the Big Bang.
-Also in \cite{16, 17}, the authors investigated the quark-hadron phase transition in a brane-world scenario where the localization of matter on the brane is achieved through the action of a confining potential and showed that for different values of the parameters in their model, phase transition takes place.
-They found that for various value of $\omega$ the phase transition is took place about$ 10^{-6}$s, but our investigation shows that the quark- hadron phase transition has took place at approximately $10^{-9}$s after Big Bang.
-This is a difference between the results of our study and the studies of other researchers.
-This means that due to the interaction between scalar field and matter, modified conservation equation of energy-momentum, the relation between temperature and cosmic time is changed, then the rate of expansion of the universe is increased at the early times.
-We plot the effective temperature versus cosmic time for cases which $n \omega = c$.
-These figures show that for $n \leqslant 0.015$ and $\omega \in (10^2, 10^6)$ in which $\omega n \leqslant120$ all curves completely have similar behavior versus cosmic time, and by increasing the $c$, decreasing the effective temperature is faster and the curves with different pairs of $(\omega, n)$ have not similar behavior versus cosmic time.
-Indeed, this means that we have to be $\omega n \approx 1$ in the universe.
+We compared our results with the results presented in \cite{15, 16, 17}.
+In \cite{15} the authors studied quark– hadron phase transition in a Randall – Sundrum brane model and have shown that for different values of the barne tension, $\lambda$, phase transition occurs about at $10^{-6}$s after the big bang.
+Also in \cite{16, 17}, the authors investigated the quark-hadron phase transition in a brane-world scenario where the localization of matter on the brane is achieved through the action of a confining potential and have shown that for different values of parameters in their model, phase transition takes place.
+They found that for various value of $\omega$ the phase transition has taken place about microsecond after the big bang, but our investigation shows that the quark-hadron phase transition has occurred at about nanosecond after the big bang.
+This is a difference between the results of our study and the studies of other researchers. { This means that due to the interaction between scalar field and matter has made a brane-bulk energy transfer and conservation equation of energy density has been modified.
+Actually this phenomena change the functionality of the effective temperature with respect to cosmic time and therefore the rate of expansion of the Universe is increased at the early times.}